lib42/heqet/docs/getting-started.md

 heqet_values=values.yaml
 ```

 Normally you wouldn't need to change these options unless you want to use your own fork of heqet.
+See also [Heqetfile](/heqet/config/heqetfile)

 ## Creating a new project